The Black Knight (Elgar): Musical analysis

 Elgar described the work as a 'symphony for chorus and orchestra', though the publishers, Novello, described it as a cantata.
 The four scenes correspond to the four movements of the classical symphony.
 There are no soloists, and the action is described by the chorus.

 In the first scene, "The Tournament", Edward Elgar uses a buoyant, "open-air" theme to depict the happy crowd at the tournament.
 Here the composer uses a triplet figure that falls on the third beat.

 The second scene begins with the orchestra playing softly.
 The orchestra then begins to play the knight's theme louder as he appears.
-Throughout the scene, the composer uses many diminished sevenths which represent the knight and foreshadow the disastrous events to come.
+Throughout the scene, the composer uses a number of diminished sevenths which represent the knight and foreshadow the disastrous events to come.
 The chorus, representing the crowd, demands to know the knight's name, and there is a moment of silence before the knight answers.

 In the "Dance", the themes are light and graceful.
 Initially, the chorus enters to describe the king's feast, but the music changes as the black knight's theme replays as he enters the hall.
 During the knight's dance with the king's daughter, his theme becomes chaotic: for example, the orchestra replays the original diminished seventh again as the flower in her hair died.

 "The Banquet" begins frantically as the knight proposes a toast.
 Then, as the children die, the orchestra calms and plays softly.
 Abruptly the chorus and the king erupt with a dramatic cry as the children die.
 The knight's refusal to kill the king is portrayed by unaccompanied voices.
 The piece ends dramatically with the return of variations on the knight's theme at forte.
 At the last seven measures, only two instruments play and the sound dies away.